 - Chopped fresh parsley for garnish (optional)

-- Pour 1 cup of cold water into the Instant Pot and place the trivet inside.
-Put potato pieces on the trivet.
+- Pour 1 cup of cold water into a 6-quart Instant Pot (1.5 cups if using an 8-quart Instant Pot) or comparable electric pressure cooker, and place the trivet or a vegetable steamer basket inside.
+Put potato pieces on the trivet or basket.
 Close lid, set the valve to “Sealing.”
 Press the “Pressure Cook” or “Manual” button and set the timer for 10 minutes.

 - Once the cooking cycle has completed, hit the “Cancel” button, quick release the pressure and remove lid.
 Either using a large spoon or hot pads and the trivet (using great care to avoid hot, falling potatoes), transfer the potatoes to a large bowl, cover with a plate to keep warm, and set aside.

 - Pour the water out of the inner pot and wipe dry with a paper towel.* Put the inner pot back into the Instant Pot.
-Hit the “Sauté” button and add 1 tbsp garlic-infused olive oil.
-When the display reads “Hot,” add the ground beef, carrots, and green beans, breaking up the ground beef with a plastic spoon.
+Hit the “Sauté” button and garlic-infused olive oil.
+When the display reads “Hot,” add the ground beef, carrots, and green beans, breaking up the ground beef with a plastic spoon or spatula (I love my Instant Pot spatula).
 Sauté for 8 minutes, stirring frequently.

 - While the filling is cooking (but remembering to stir it every few minutes), return to your bowl of potatoes and add the mashed potato topping ingredients almond milk through pepper and mash or blend the potatoes to your desired consistency.
 Taste the potatoes and adjust the almond milk, salt and pepper to your liking.
 Cover the potatoes again with a plate to keep warm.

-- Spoon the filling from the inner pot to a glass baking dish (I use an 8”x 11,” 2-quart baking dish) and spread evenly throughout the dish.
+- Spoon the filling from the inner pot to a glass baking dish (I use an 8-inch x 11-inch glass baking dish) and spread evenly throughout the dish.
 Spoon the potatoes on top of the filling and spread evenly with a spatula.
-Optionally, use a fork to create a fancy, textural design on top of the potatoes to impress your friends.** Place the baking dish on the top rack of the oven and broil until the potatoes have crispy brown edges and the juices in the filling are bubbling, about 5 minutes.
+Optionally, use a fork to create a fancy, textural design on top of the potatoes to impress your friends.* Place the baking dish on the top rack of the oven and broil until the potatoes have crispy brown edges and the juices in the filling are bubbling, about 5 minutes.
 Watch carefully throughout the broiling process to prevent burning.

 - Remove from oven and let sit for a few minutes to cool.
 Cut into 8 square pieces and serve to plates with a spatula - a spatula with a square-edge works best.